 Your cart is currently empty!

-Did you know that home gardeners have been using homemade insecticidal soap for a long time?
-Fish-oil soap used to be the common solution for pest control, but now eco-friendly consumers are turning to all-natural alternatives.
+Did you know that home gardeners have been utilizing homemade insecticidal soap for an extended period?
+Historically, fish-oil soap was the prevalent solution for pest control.
+However, in response to the growing demand for environmentally friendly products, eco-conscious consumers are now opting for all-natural alternatives.

 Remember, not all pests are bad.
 Here are some beneficial insects, good bugs for your garden.